top of page

 8 - Fearless C H A L L E N G E R

-9 - Agreeable M E D I A T O R
+9 - Relaxed M E D I A T O R

 Your dominant type determines your unique way of being in the world.
 It is the car you've been driving around since childhood.
 No doubt you've experienced bumping into others whose way of being in the world differs from yours!

-Each person is driven by core motivations which produce cognitiveemotional, and behavioral patterns that form the basis of the personality.
+Each person is driven by a unique set of core motivations which fuel cognitiveemotional, and behavioral patterns that form the basis of the personality.
 These defensive patterns of "thinking, feeling & doing" are deeply ingrained and operate automatically without our awareness.

 As subconscious and fear-driven, our ego type structure is difficult to recognize in ourselves yet strongly defended, which explains all the conflict.

-The Enneagram differs from other assessments in that they are largely descriptive in nature (here are things you do).
+The Enneagram differs from other assessments in that they are descriptive in nature (these are things you do).
 The Enneagram, by contrast, is explanatory in nature (here is why you do those things).

 Beliefs drive behavior.
-So, understanding the motivations driving habitual patterns is critical to move beyond mere "behavior modification" into real transformation.
+So, understanding the motivations driving habitual patterns is necessary to move beyond mere "behavior modification" into real transformation.

-Thus, learning your Enneagram type does not put you in a box; it helps you see the box from which you are experiencing the world.
-This allows you to step out of your box and limited perspective into the bigger picture where different viewpoints and gifts contribute to flourishing.
+Thus, learning your Enneagram type does not put you in a box; it helps you see the box that you are stuck in.
+This allows you to step out and expand into the bigger picture where different viewpoints and gifts contribute to flourishing.

 The world is fearful, highly reactive, and filled with conflict.
 It's like a big mess of Enneagram bumper cars out there!
 When this is also true of the Church, the world notices.
 Divisive reactivity undermines both our witness and effectiveness.